Shluffy/Shluffy/README.md

 I play as `Shluffy` in shield and `shluffy_2` in sword.
 If you want to know if I have something, just contact me.
 You can also contact me about a trade.

 #### Pokemon Go
 I play pokemon go fairly often.
-I play as [Trainer Name Not Here For Privacy Reasons].
+I am on team valor (red).

 #### Pokemon Home
 I use pokemon home, and my name on mobile is `shluffy`, although I am probably going to change that soon.